SUNCAT-Center/catmap/docs/source/tutorials/generating_an_input_file.rst

 Where :math:`U_i` is the raw/DFT energy of species :math:`i`,

-The best practice and state of the art today is to include the entropy of formation, :math:`S_i` when calculating :math:`G_i` The value from :math:`T*S_i`  (and the values within :math:`\left|R_j\right|` ) will then include the values for the entropy contribtuions calculated at a given temperature based on the partition functions for vibrations, rotations, and the Sackur-Tetrode equation.
-The Sackur-Tetrode equation includes both the translational partition function contribution and a quantum configurational term.
-(The Sackur-Tetrode equation is often referred to as simply the "translational entropy", which can be misleading).

-Compuational calculation of the entropy contribution to :math:`G_i` has a significant computational expensive (because it requires more than single point calculations), and many studies do not require this level of accuracy even today since for many systems changes in :math:`U_i` affect the chemistry and kinetics more than changes in :math:`S_i`

-When the term :math:`T*S_i` is approximated as sufficiently insignificant, the equation reduces to:

-:math:`G_i = U_i - \sum_j (n_j R_j)`

-We will use this simpler equation to demonstrate the example.

-In this simpler example we are using only electronic energies, and will use the variable :math:`E_i` to emphasize that we are using an approximation for the free energy, recognizing that :math:`G_i ~ E_i` .
+Here, we will provide a simple example where we are using only electronic energies, and will use the variable :math:`E_i` to emphasize that we are using an approximation for the free energy, such that :math:`G_i ~ E_i` .
 However, the approach and the use of input files are the same when using a better estimate for :math:`G_i`, in which case :math:`-T*S_i` would be added directly after each :math:`U_i`.
+This example will not include Zero Point Energy correction terms in `U_i`, but it is a best practice to include zero point energy correction terms in `U_i`

-For example, say we want to find the energy of gas-phase CO relative to carbon (C) in methane (|CH4|), oxygen (O) in |H2O|, and hydrogen (H) in molecular hydrogen (|H2|).
+Now let's look at the example.
+Say we want to find the energy of gas-phase CO relative to carbon (C) in methane (|CH4|), oxygen (O) in |H2O|, and hydrogen (H) in molecular hydrogen (|H2|).
 We first compute the reference energies (:math:`\left|R_j\right|`) for each atomic species: